ServiceNow/azimuth/docs/docs/user-guide/exploration-space/confusion-matrix.md

 number of utterances is then **normalized** according to the total number of utterances with the given label.

-!!! tip
+!!! tip "Outcome colors"

-    The prediction [outcomes](../../key-concepts/outcomes.md) colors are shown on the confusion matrix.
+    The prediction [outcome](../../key-concepts/outcomes.md) colors are shown on the confusion matrix.

 ![Screenshot](../../_static/images/exploration-space/confusion-matrix.png)